HuttleyLab/MutationMotif/README.md

 ## Installation

-We recommend installation of dependencies via conda since creating image files using [Plotly](https://plot.ly/python/) requires a command line tool plus you also need to have the python bindings to [R installed](https://rpy2.readthedocs.io/en/latest/overview.html#installation).
+We recommend installation of dependencies via conda since you also need to have the python bindings to [R installed](https://rpy2.readthedocs.io/en/latest/overview.html#installation).
 Follow the [miniconda install
 instructions](https://docs.conda.io/en/latest/miniconda.html) for your